Teff

-Teff, Eragrostis tef, also known as Williams lovegrass and annual bunch grass, is an annual species of lovegrass native to Ethiopia, where it originated in the Ethiopian Highlands.
+Teff, Eragrostis tef, also known as Williams lovegrass and annual bunch grass, is an annual species of lovegrass native to Eritrea and Ethiopia, where it originated in the highlands of both countries.
 It has been cultivated for its edible seeds, also called teff, since at least 1000 BCE and possibly as long ago as 4000 BCE.
-It is one of Ethiopia's most important staple crops.
-As a modern crop, it is low-yielding and susceptible to lodging; the tef shoot fly is a major pest.
+It is one of Ethiopia and Eritrea’s most important staple crops.
+As a modern crop, it is low-yielding and susceptible to lodging; the teff shoot fly is a major pest.

 Description

 Eragrostis tef is a self pollinated tetraploid annual cereal grass.
 Teff is a plant, which allows it to more efficiently fix carbon in drought and high temperatures, and is an intermediate between a tropical and temperate grass.
-The name teff is thought to originate from the Amharic word ጠፍፋ teffa, which means "lost".
+The name teff is thought to originate from the Amharic word ጠፋ teffa, which means "(it is) lost".
 This probably refers to its tiny seeds, which have a diameter smaller than 1 mm.
 Teff is a fine-stemmed, tufted grass with large crowns and many tillers.
 Its roots are shallow, but develop a massive fibrous rooting system.
 The plant height varies depending on the cultivation variety and the environmental conditions.